6 Steps To Take Before Choosing A Conveyancing Solicitor

 Our buyer’s solicitor was very slow and often didn’t communicate at all with our solicitor.

 It got so bad, that our solicitor had to ask us to ask the buyer to ask their solicitor to reply to our solicitor.
 Not only was this very stressful and frustrating, it also slowed down the whole process.
-Thankfully, our buyer was fully aware of the issues and did his best push from his side.
+Thankfully, our buyer was fully aware of the issues and did his best to push from his side.

 We just wish he would have taken the time to read the reviews of the solicitor he chose, because there were many telling about the same issues.
 So make sure you don’t just go for the cheapest you can find.